 Burnout Recovery: Now is the Time to Make a Change

-When my clients present these symptoms to me, I help them address the issues through a number of holistic and accessible tools for burnout recovery.
+When my clients present these symptoms to me, I help them identify burnout and address the issues through a number of holistic and accessible tools for burnout recovery.
 I like to use Ayurveda as a diagnostic tool.
 For example, once I know what qualities of the three Ayurvedic doshas affect my client most, I find ways to correct any imbalances that may aggravate burnout symptoms.

 Ayurveda is just one helpful place to start when it comes to burnout prevention.
 You can check out this link to the two questions to ask yourself before quitting your job.
 Once you have your answer, you can seek support.
 I always welcome and encourage one-on-one wellness coaching but often, we need an extra push that comes from a like-minded community to help ourselves.
 My coaching group Thrive 2021 offers the tools and accountability to stop burnout before it becomes all-consuming.